Updated On: September 16, 2025

 Trying to figure out how to get antidepressant prescription medication?
 You’ll be happy to learn the process isn’t overly complicated.
 Antidepressants are the first-line treatment for depression, and care providers frequently prescribe medication to people struggling with depressive symptoms.

 That said, you won’t have access to medication if you don’t reach out for help.
-If you’re considering treatment through antidepressant medication, you’ll need to talk to your doctor or a mental healthcare provider.
+If you’re considering treatment through antidepressant medication or think you are showing signs you need antidepressants, you’ll need to talk to your doctor or a mental healthcare provider.

 To obtain antidepressants, you can work with your primary care physician.
 If they’re not comfortable prescribing certain antidepressants, they’ll refer you to a mental health specialist, such as a psychiatrist or psychiatric nurse practitioner.
 These professionals can prescribe antidepressants and also offer additional mental health support, including therapy and coping strategies.